Published April 5, 2022

 Is A Watery Eye An Early Sign Of Cancer?

 A watery eye at the end of an emotional movie or during a traumatic event in real life is something that we expect.
-However, when one’s eye starts to water without any known reason, it can be troubling to the person going through this.
-They may start to wonder why this is happening to them and what the root cause is.
-They wonder: “can watery eyes be a symptom of cancer?”.
+However, when one’s eyes start to water without any known reason, it can be troubling for the person experiencing this.
+You may start to wonder why this is happening and ask, “Can watery eyes be a symptom of cancer?”.

 Symptoms of eye cancer in adults and children differ greatly.
 Most eye cancer symptoms are influenced by the type of cancer.
 Some of the most common eye cancer symptoms in adults include tiny floating specks in the field of vision (most often non-cancerous), bulging eyes, red or watering eyes, eye pain, dark spots on the iris, and blurred vision.